-Topic Area Where We're Going: Goals Implement POCD Within 90 days of adoption of this POCD, the Town Council should establish a Plan Implementation Committee. • The Committee should be comprised of the following: two members of Town Council, two members of the Planning and Zoning Commission, and one representative from each of the following: Conservation Commission, Economic Development Commission, Recreation Commission, Board of Education, Public Utilities Commission, and Energy Conservation Commission, the Spanish Community of Wallingford, WCI, and Wallingford Land Trust • The Committee should meet at least quarterly to provide updates on progress made by various agencies and coordinate actions for which the Committee is the responsible agency • The Committee will discuss challenges to and any new developments affecting specific tasks, and recommend to the Planning and Zoning Commission any recommended changes to the action agenda for formal amendment to the POCD How Important?
-Highest How Soon?
-Immediate Town Center Catalyze high-quality redevelopment, investment, and high occupancy in Town Center Consider instituting a dedicated annual funding stream for the maintenance and improvement of Town Center sidewalks, separate from rotating townwide allocations.
-Highest Near-Mid Transportation Improve traffic circulation on key arterials and in Town Center Work with SCRCOG and state congressional representation to pursue DOT traffic improvements on Route 5, following 2006 SCRCOG study and additional identified needs on segments south of prior study area.
-Highest Mid-Long

 Topic Area Where We're Going: Goals How We'll Get There: Recommended Strategies How Important?
 How Soon?
+All Implement POCD Within 90 days of adoption of this POCD, the Town Council should establish a Plan Implementation Committee.
+The Committee should be comprised of the following: two members of Town Council, two members of the Planning and Zoning Commission, and one representative from each of the following: Conservation Commission, Economic Development Commission, Recreation Commission, Board of Education, Public Utilities Commission, and Energy Conservation Commission, the Spanish Community of Wallingford, WCI, and Wallingford Land Trust.
+Member committees & organizations will select their own representatives to the Committee.
+The Committee should meet at least quarterly to provide updates on progress made by various agencies , coordinate actions for which the Committee is the responsible agency, and report in an advisory capacity to the Planning and Zoning Commission The Committee will discuss challenges to and any new developments affecting specific tasks, and recommend to the Planning and Zoning Commission any recommended changes to the action agenda for formal amendment to the POCD Highest Immediate Town Center Catalyze high-quality redevelopment, investment, and high occupancy in Town Center Institute a dedicated annual funding stream for the maintenance and improvement of Town Center sidewalks, separate from rotating town-wide allocations.
+Highest Near-Mid

-Community Facilities Capitalize on historic assets in and around Town Center Convene Committee to recommend best use of historic rail station that encourages community use and visibility through year-round, frequent activity.
+Transportation Improve traffic circulation on key arterials and in Town Center Work with SCRCOG and state congressional representation to pursue DOT traffic improvements on Route 5, following 2006 SCRCOG study and additional identified needs on segments south of prior study area.
+Highest Mid-Long Community Facilities Capitalize on historic assets in and around Town Center Convene Committee to recommend best use of historic rail station that encourages community use and visibility through year-round, frequent activity.
 This may include continuing and supplementing current Board of Ed uses.
-High Short Community Facilities Make Community Lake a major natural resource, recreational community asset and attraction Disband Community Lake Restoration Committee and reform as a Community Lake Recreational Area Committee to explore potential uses that would capitalize on and showcase the Community Lake area, including the former Choate Boathouse property, make recommendations and identify funding sources. • Committee should have representation from Parks and Recreation, Youth Services, Wallingford Public Schools, Engineering, Planning, Town Council, and Quinnipiac River Watershed Association among others. • Potential future uses to explore: STEM Academy, nature center, or community center.
+High Short Community Facilities Make Community Lake a major natural resource, recreational community asset and attraction Disband Community Lake Restoration Committee and reform as a Community Lake Recreational Area Committee to explore potential uses that would capitalize on and showcase the Community Lake area, including the former Choate Boathouse property, make recommendations and identify funding sources.
+Committee should have representation from Parks and Recreation, Youth Services, Wallingford Public Schools, Conservation Commission, Engineering, Planning, Town Council, Quinnipiac River Watershed Association, and River Advocates, among others.
+Potential future uses to explore: STEM Academy, nature center, or community center.
 High Short Community Facilities Provide suitable space for departmental and community program needs Conduct a Townwide Facilities Plan.
 Inventory current Town facilities and uses, identify operational and storage needs across all departments, assess opportunities for enhanced operational efficiency and/or estimate total unmet space needs.
 Consider whether an overall Town facilities study should be conducted in conjunction with a School Facilities Master Plan in order to identify co-location opportunities.
 Work to implement the recommendations.
 High Short - Long